 Maximum Sleeping Altitude: Gokyo (4750m).

-Minimum group size: 2pax.
+Minimum group size: 2 people.

 Trek style: Tea House/Lodge Trek.